QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

     f(pi, 2)

-Another option is to use **keyword** arguments
+Another option is to use **keyword** arguments.

-The difference between keyword and standard (positional) arguments is that they are parsed and bounded by name rather than the order in the function call
+The difference between keyword and standard (positional) arguments is that they are parsed and bounded by name rather than the order in the function call.

 For example, in the call